 A 'Dutch listed company' means a company whose registered office is in the Netherlands and whose shares, or depositary receipts for shares, have been admitted to trading on a regulated market or a comparable system.
-Principle 1 of the Dutch corporate governance code.

-68 Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (OJ 2017, L 132; http://eur-lex.europa.eu/legalcontent/EN/TXT/PDF/?uri=CELEX:32017L0828&from=EN).
+Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (OJ 2017, L 132; http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32017L0828&from=EN).

-69 As defined in Art.
+As defined in Art.
 2, point (e) of the revised Shareholder Rights Directive (in brief: pension funds and life insurance companies).

-70 As defined in Art.
+As defined in Art.
 2, point (f) of the revised Shareholder Rights Directive (in brief: investment firms providing portfolio management services to investors, managers of UCITS and alternative investment funds).